Cowboys Park

 About the park

 Cowboys Park, formerly known as Millennium Park, was established in 2000 and is the largest skate park in North America for skateboards and in-line skating with 75,000 square feet of skateable surfaces.
-It was designated as an activity park and special venue and sees tens of thousands of visitors a year and will be home to one of the city’s most popular events, the Cowboys Music Festival starting in 2025.
+It was designated as an activity park and special venue and sees tens of thousands of visitors a year and is now home to one of the city’s most popular events, the Cowboys Music Festival.

 Address: 1220 9 Ave.
 S.W.